Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Introduction

 \subsection{Related Work}

-A single user moving in a trajectory of two base stations (BSs) was studied in \cite{8646438} with an objective to minimize blocking probability using a gated recurrent unit (GRU) deep learner.
+A single user moving in a trajectory of two base stations (BSs) was studied in \cite{8646438}, \cite{8736709}.
+In \cite{8646438}, the objective was to minimize blocking probability using a gated recurrent unit (GRU) deep learner.
 We study multiple users moving in different trajectories with more than two BSs.
 Further, GRUs have the potential to overfit, a problem that can be avoided with models with more complexity, such as the long short-term memory deep neural network, which we propose.
+In \cite{8736709}, the assumption on the trajectory is that it is a fixed turning scene with a predetermined finite angle and radius.
+In our case, the trajectories are not predetermined and are based on two-dimensional streets with the motion of UEs being stochastic in both the direction and speed.
+Further, several papers successfully used these long short-term memory deep neural networks in areas not related to wireless networks such as \cite{a15110393}, where different data-driven approaches were applied to proactively determine the useful life of Lithium-ion batteries and thus avoid probable damages.

 The industry standards \cite{3gpp38331, 38321} for mobility procedures can be divided as higher- and lower-layer mobility.
 Higher-layer mobility requires the Radio Resource Configuration (RRC) protocol to initiate handover procedure.
 The configuration to the UE can be provided earlier (i.e., conditional handover) or on time (i.e., baseline handover and dual active protocol stack handover) \cite{3gpp38331}.
 The handover in RRC layer is triggered if the beam received signal power of non-serving BS is higher than that of the beam of a serving BS by a certain offset and for a given duration \cite{3gpp38331}.
 In lower-layer mobility (LLM), the handover decision is performed by medium access control (MAC) layer of the air interface protocol stack based on the received beam measurements.
 MAC layer uses certain signaling information known as the ``control elements,'' which are sent to the UE to trigger the {serving beam change.
 UEs can be configured to report the beams of both serving BS and non-serving BS, and thus a beam change can be performed in both intra-BS or inter-BS scenarios.} The configuration of the {LLM} mobility procedure is provided to the UE during the RRC procedure in advance {as in conditional handover}.
 In inter-BS mobility the decision to trigger LLM is made by the serving BS and conditions for this decision have not been defined in the standards.
 Thus, this provides room for novelty in terms of how this procedure can be implemented and we propose the predictive capability using prior measurements.